-- Dust and combustion/blasting products from tunnel portal or ventilation raises.

-- Dust from waste rock stacks.

-- Combustion products from vehicles.
+- Dust and combustion/blasting products from ventilation raises. - Dust from waste rock stacks and TSF construction. - Combustion products from vehicles or machinery.

 - Dust from access or haul roads.

-- Dust from topsoil storage and a noise bund.
+- Dust from topsoil storage and noise bunds.

 - Dust from rehabilitation of site.